L-E-G/instruction-set-architecture/DESIGN.md

 | --------- | ---- | ------ | ---- | --- | --- | ----- |
 | 4         | 2    | 5      | 4    | 4   | 4   | 9     |

-If we are operating with an integer:
+If we are operating with an integer/float:

 | Condition | Type | Opcode | Dest | OP1 | Immediate | Extra |
 | --------- | ---- | ------ | ---- | --- | --------- | ----- |